 In today’s increasingly dynamic and complex word, an organization’s ability to learn and renew itself is a sustainable competitive advantage.
-In “The Fifth Discipline”, Peter Senge provides the blueprints for the learning organization.
+In this book, Peter Senge provides the blueprints for the learning organization.
 This free version of The Fifth Discipline summary givse a synopsis of the 5 basic disciplines that set learning organizations apart from traditional organizations: Systems Thinking, Personal Mastery, Mental Models, Shared vision, and Team learning.

-• Managing and leading change
+- Managing and leading change

-• Building adaptive organizations that can cope with an increasingly connected and volatile world; and
+- Building adaptive organizations that can cope with an increasingly connected and volatile world; and

-• Improving performance and happiness in the workforce.
+- Improving performance and happiness in the workforce.

 The 5 Learning Disciplines of Learning Organizations

-1. Systems Thinking, i.e. seeing underlying systemic structures.
+- Systems Thinking, i.e. seeing underlying systemic structures.
 This is the “Fifth Discipline” that integrates all the disciplines.

-2. Personal Mastery: Continually learn, achieve clarity & depth of vision, see reality objectively, and close the reality-vision gap
+- Personal Mastery: Continually learn, achieve clarity & depth of vision, see reality objectively, and close the reality-vision gap

-3. Mental Models: Uncover limiting beliefs & flaws in our world view
+- Mental Models: Uncover limiting beliefs & flaws in our world view

-4. Shared vision: Commitment to a shared long-term aspiration
+- Shared vision: Commitment to a shared long-term aspiration

-5. Team learning: Align & develop the capacity of the team as a whole, building on individual talent and vision.
+- Team learning: Align & develop the capacity of the team as a whole, building on individual talent and vision.

 In applying the 5 disciplines, it is important to understand:

 - A discipline is a path for developing skills or competencies, and practicing it is a lifelong process.

 - These disciplines are personal disciplines that determine how we think, interact and learn with one another.
 Our personal disciplines combine to define the organizational disciplines.

 7 Key Learning Disabilities

-• “The enemy is out there”
+- The enemy is out there

 - The illusion of taking charge

-• The fixation on events
+- The fixation on events

-• The parable of the boiled frog:
+- The parable of the boiled frog

-• The delusion of learning from experience
+- The delusion of learning from experience

-• The myth of the management team
+- The myth of the management team

 The Five Disciplines of the Learning Organization

-DISCIPLINE 1: SYSTEMS THINKING
+Discipline 1: SYSTEMS THINKING

 This is the “Fifth Discipline” or the cornerstone of the learning organization that underlies and unifies all 5 principles.
 Our education (and eventually management) systems have trained us to break down problems into small parts.
 This makes complex tasks manageable, but we no longer see connections and the big picture.